$7,1855 Courses (15 Credits) or $1,437 Per Course

 A good music supervisor is in a powerful position - the right music cue can help catapult a film or television show to greatness, and the songwriter or performer to acclaim.
 Berklee Online's Professional Certificate in Music Supervision gives you the skills you need to excel in the field - how to work with songwriters, producers, artists, publishers, directors, and performance rights organizations; how to know whether a given piece of music would fit a mood or scene; and how to navigate the statutes that govern who gets paid for what when a piece of music is licensed for use in film or TV.
 This 5-course program explores the ins and outs of legal issues, copyright, music supervision, publishing, and songwriting so that you will be able to function effectively on either side of a licensing transaction from the position of an artist or as a music business professional.

-Music Licensing is the first course in this program.
+Music Licensing comes next.
 Licensing powers virtually every use of music, from digital download stores, to live performance, to music across mixed media, and is one of the most lucrative and rewarding revenue streams for many artists.
 Discover how to create new avenues for placement of your own music, identify current opportunities for your copyrights, understand the difference between master/publishing revenue streams, and how to use online resources to introduce your music to music supervisors, ad creative, video game producers, and more.
 You'll gain the knowledge needed to monetize your own creative property across various licensing uses, as well as create a summary licensing plan capable of acting as a business plan for your licensing efforts

 Next you will dig into Copyright Law, to examine in detail what copyright is and what it protects, and how copyright is used to monetize artistic works.
 Through analysis of real-world cases and copyright laws passed in the United States, you will learn what you need to know to successfully protect your own works and avoid infringing on others copyrights, as well as the ground rules of copyright, from how to register one to how to protect your works overseas.